The favas are back! The favas are back!

 Particularly because it wasn't just any basket of fava beans, either, but one that hadn't yet been picked over by the usual bevy of little old ladies of indeterminate European origin who normally congregate around the fava beans like seagulls around a french fry truck.

-I nervously glanced around for signs of knee-high support hose or orthopedic shoes anywhere in the vicinity, then swiftly filled a bag with the precious emerald-green pods before the grannies could descend upon the undefended basket.
+I nervously glanced around for signs of knee-high support hose or orthopedic shoes anywhere in the vicinity.
+Upon confirming the coast was clear, I swiftly filled a bag with the precious emerald-green pods before the grannies could descend upon the undefended basket.

 Much to my surprise, not a single little old lady came by to muscle me out of my prime picking spot... perhaps the early start to this year's season must have caught them off-guard?

 I'm not one to look a gift horse (or fava) in the mouth, though.

 Back at home, I carefully extracted the beans from their velvety cocoons, ending up with just a little more than a cup and a half of plump beans.

 Favas really are best in simple recipes which let their flavour shine through.

 For this particular batch, that meant a quick blanching to remove the tough outer skin followed by a quick toss in hot oil with red onion, chopped mint, salt and pepper.
 From there, it's as simple as spooning onto thick slices of toasted bread smeared with ricotta for a quickie spring appetizer.